THANKS TO ALL WHO ATTENDED:

 ATA CERTIFICATION EXAM:

-Our Conference's corresponding Exam Sitting will take place at Meredith College in Raleigh on Sunday, March 15, 2015, 10am-1pm.
+Our Conference's corresponding Exam Sitting will take place on Sunday, April 3, 2016, 10am-1pm.

 **EXAM REGISTRATION MUST BE DONE THROUGH THE ATA WEBSITE**